EduardoRFS/reason-mobile/README.md

 ### Android

-Both `android.arm64` and `android.x86_64` are supposed to work out of box, as it has no dependency in the system.
+Both `android.arm64` and `android.x86_64` are supposed to work out of box, as it has no dependency in the system and will download the toolchain from `android.ndk`.

 ### iOS